Customer Experience Vibe: Are You Being Generous or Greedy? #cx

 Customer Experience Vibe: Generous Not Greedy

 Generosity is a giving attitude.
-It’s a focus on others’ needs — in this case those of the customers.
-A generous customer experience vibe says to customers, it’s “non-stop you” — to borrow a tagline from Lufthansa Airlines.
+It’s a focus on other’s needs — in this case those of the customers.
+A generous customer experience vibe says to customers, we are here for you!

 Generosity doesn’t mean giving away the profits.
 It doesn’t require deep discounts.
 There is significant research to show that people will actually pay more for a product or service, when the customer experience is great.

 Create a generous customer experience vibe.
-It’s irresistible!
+It’s irresistible to customers!

-- Flexibility feels generous.
-Rigidity feels greedy.
+Flexible rules feel generous.
+Rigid rules feels greedy.
 One of the classic customer service training videos, Give ’em a Pickle, tells the story of entrepreneur and restaurant owner Bob Farrell who realized that giving an extra pickle could secure customer loyalty.
 Just one extra pickle when the customer requested it created a generous customer experience vibe.
 Find ways to be flexible with customers!

-- Clarity feels generous.
+Clear communication feels generous.
 Smoke screens feel greedy.
-It gives information that feeds decisions and resolves problems.
+Being clear gives others information that help them make decisions and solve problems.
 This builds trust and brings customers back.
 Conversely, fast talking sales reps like some car dealers I recently met, seem greedy as they withhold information and create confusion.
 Telephone menus (VRUs) that spin people around trying to guess the right option, seem like greedy robots that suck up customers’ time while lowering companies’ costs.
-Be generous.
-Be clear!
+Remember, be generous and clear!

-- Win/win collaboration feels generous.
+Win/win collaboration feels generous.
 Win/lose feels greedy.
-When you create the customer experience vibe of “we win when you win”, customers come back for more.
+When you create a customer experience vibe of “we win when you win”, customers come back for more.
 When customers feel a power struggle between them and you, they move on.

-I’ll never forget the day I purchased some cosmetics in a large well known beauty store.
+I’ll never forget the day I purchased some cosmetics in a large well-known beauty store.
 The sales rep was helpful and I bought what I went in for and two more items.
-Then the manager said to the sales rep, “nice up-selling.”
-This remark turned it from a positive customer experience vibe to a feeling of greedy manipulation.
+Then the manager came up to the sales rep and said, “nice up-selling.”
+This remark changed the positive customer experience vibe I had to a distasteful feeling that they had manipulated me.
 I never went back.
 Customers don’t like to be sold; but they love to buy. ~Jeffrey Gitomer

 I had an appointment with my dental hygienist and dentist for a regular cleaning and checkup.
 When I showed up, the hygienist led me inside, sat me in the chair, and then told me that my dentist wasn’t there that day.
 I could have the other dentist give me a checkup or skip it.
-How greedy!
-They decided what my options were to favor their hygienist’s schedule.
-They should have called me to let me know my dentist wouldn’t be there and ask me if I would like to reschedule or come at least for the cleaning.
+They hadn’t called me in advance to tell me that.
+Basically, they decided what my options were to favor their hygienist’s schedule and their revenue.
+They should have called me prior to the appointment and asked me if I would like to reschedule or come at least for the cleaning.
 Professional service is about serving people not manipulating customers to secure revenue.
+Manipulation feels greedy to customers.

 From my professional experience to your success,